pUrGe12/pUrGe12.github.io/content/blog/atlas.md

 Yeah, this is a beautiful way to put it.
 I will attach a diagram soon in my gallery!

 2. Two tools ready.
 Modularity is at its peak.
-Atlas now has a logo
+Atlas now has a logo.
+Is this working?